Top Tips for Visiting Clifton Lido

 How does it work?

-The main facilities at Clifton Lido are open air and open plan, featuring an open air swimming pool, sauna, steam room and hot tub.
-If you’re expecting high end luxury and innovation, then you’ve come to the wrong place as the main charm is it’s back-to-basics outdoor showers and changing facilities.
+The main facilities at Clifton Lido are open-air and open-plan, featuring an open-air swimming pool, sauna, steam room, and hot tub.
+If you’re expecting high-end luxury and innovation, then you’ve come to the wrong place as the main charm is its back-to-basics outdoor showers and changing facilities.
 If you’re feeling brave, they also have cold water buckets!

 On arrival, you can use the indoor or outdoor changing area.
 However, if you came prepared in your swimming costume, you’ll simply use the free lockers located near the entrance.
 No change or petty cash is needed, you simply follow the easy-to-follow instructions to input a code.
 The reception desk is immediately opposite should you have any difficulty.